 Its stunning seascapes attract the best wide-angle underwater photographers and passionate scuba divers from all around the world.
 Endless underwater ridges offer some of the most dramatic topography one can dive in this planet.
 Pinnacles and steep walls are fully packed with huge gorgonians and colourful soft coral.
 Other current exposed seamounts and sandy slopes are bristled with life, while protected pristine coral gardens offer a haven for snorkelers.

-Sea mammals are also a common sighting.
 Take delight in watching a playful pod of dolphins at the bow of your yacht, or be lucky to catch a glimpse of a whale.
 Cruising Orcas have already been spotted too.

-Raja Ampat is a sharks and rays sanctuary.
-All the reef sharks are represented, adding to them the special wobbegong and walking sharks.
-Keep on eye into the blue to see Pelagic like tunas and spanish mackerels hunting around.
 The two different species of manta rays can be seen in Raja Ampat liveaboard.
 And when baitballs of silversides congregates around Misool, the whole area seems to be under steroids.
 Squadrons of Mobulas and other predators work themselves into a frenzy, while feeding on them.